techidaily/site-screen-recording/source/_posts/new-in-2024-ensuring-long-term-access-to-itunes-videos.md

 Step 6\.
 Now you can import the video by applying effects to it or leaving it in its original form.
 Since we are recording video from iTunes we will stick to the video saving part only so now you can access your stored video from the location that has been set in the settings of the capturing menu.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Way 2\.
 How to Record iTunes with QuickTime

 QuickTime is free software from Apple to handle multimedia in the form of different formats including digital video, picture, sound panoramic, images, and much more.
 However, this application comes again with the amazing capability of recording your computer screen.